ImD4niel/RAG/README.md

 # DRAGON RAG

-DRAGON RAG is a production-grade Agentic Retrieval-Augmented Generation system.
+This RAG is a production-grade Agentic Retrieval-Augmented Generation system.
 This project is built using Python, and uses PostgreSQL with `pgvector` for scalable, persistent vector storage.

 ## Prerequisites
 - **Python 3.10+**